 Irene of Bridgewater

 Irene of Bridgewater is one of the last two West Country trading ketches still in existence.
-The other vessel Bessie Ellen has built an excellent reputation with Classic Sailing and we know that Irene will follow successfully in her footsteps.
 She has plied her trade across the Atlantic many times and had two major restorations in her long life time, the last being completed in 2008.
+In the Caribbean she hosted guests like Mick Jagger and Pierce Brosnan but today she sails in the waters she was built for - Europe, plus occasional blue water passages to the Canaries for the winter.

 Beautiful Twin Cabins

-Below decks she has a fine galley and very comfortable two berth cabins ,that will also take a third small person in an upper bunk.
+Below decks she has a fine galley and very comfortable two berth cabins.
+For a family the cabins are big enough to take a third small person in an upper bunk.

 Irene has had many different careers since her launch in 1907 in Bridgwater, Somerset, England.
 Built by F.J.
 Carver and Son, she is a “West Country trading ketch,” a fine seagoing ship designed to be beached along riverbanks so loads could be easily transferred to carts drawn by horses; goods were then sent off to small communities up and down the river valleys.
 Irene carried bricks, clay and tiles between England and Ireland.
 At some point she was fitted with an engine and then a different duty called.
 First in World War I (WWI) and then in WWII she was made a part of the British fleet of Merchant Ships.